BruceEckel/functional_error_handling/Slides.md

 > The ability to assemble bigger pieces from smaller pieces

-- To effortlessly assemble components in the same way a child assembles Legos
+- Effortlessly assemble components in the same way a child assembles Legos

 ---